sdkcodes/things-to-do/README.md

 ## Lists
 * Put pagination in mind when retrieving and displaying a list of records.
 This is quite often overlooked in the early stages of the project because you'd only have a few records to deal with, but as time passes, it starts to get bulky and the impact becomes bigger.
+* When rendering a list, always remember to add a sensible default message for when the list is empty.
+If the list can be populated based a on a user's action, you can add an action button encouraging the user to populate the list.